 (11) Labour unions are both bad and unnecessary: bad because they distort the operations of the free-market system by introducing artificial distortions like the minimum or union wage, which is usually higher than the actual market wage, and they destroy or weaken the incentive to work harder than everyone else, since one of the aims of unions is to make it difficult to fire employees; and unnecessary because competition between the owners or managers of capital will force them to be kind, fair, solicitous, and benevolent towards their workers, especially towards skilled workers, if they want to keep them in their employ.
 Moreover, unions are coercive because they force all workers to join them and pay union fees, while they may seek to limit the number of those who can work in that industry, thereby artificially reducing the supply of workers in order to keep wages high.

-(13) It is bad government policies, and not, as is commonly believed, human greed and reckless speculation, that were the cause of financial crises like the Great Depression and the 2008 financial crisis.
+(13) It is bad government policies, and not, as some ignorant people believe, human greed and reckless speculation, that were the cause of financial crises like the Great Depression and the 2008 financial crisis.

 This list of capitalism’s many virtues can be summarized as follows: because the free market is good, anything that interferes with its operations is necessarily bad, including government interference of any kind.
 The believers in the Capitalism Myth regard government as the enemy that limits freedom, hinders progress, reduces prosperity, discourages initiative and innovation, takes away from people their hard-earned income, and unfairly penalizes and punishes the true heroes of capitalism – the entrepreneurs, business people, and corporate executives who, together, through their hard work, ingenuity, sacrifice, and willingness to take large financial risks, make our lives vastly better than we could have done ourselves, without their considerable but frequently unacknowledged contributions to the welfare of humanity.